Alaska, Bering Strait (1955-2018) Terrain

 -Brain32, for the original hi-res DBS tileset he made and which I have expanded with my bad transition tiles.

 -Stary, because his tilesets are pure art.
 I borrowed a TOD and few tiles from his excellent Kamchatka tileset repaint.
-I also included a beautiful water bump map he made, that is used in my reworked water shaders.

 -Gepard, for his great tutorials about terrain making, in the SF1 Knowledge Base at CombatACE.
 It's a gold mine!